Oral minoxidil for hair loss: A dermatologist’s guide for patients

-Oral minoxidil is widely used for hair loss due to its efficacy.
-This patient guide by expert dermatologist Dr. Alpana Mohta answers common questions about the use of minoxidil for hair loss.
+Oral minoxidil is widely used for non-scarring hair loss by dermatologists because it’s effective.
+This guide for patients by Dr. Mahar, expert dermatologist, answers common questions about its use for hair loss.

 Table of Content: